harttle/liquidjs/docs/source/tutorials/options.md

 **globals** is used to define global variables available to all templates even in cases of [render tag][render].
 See [3185][185] for details.

+## jsTruthy

+**jsTruthy** is used to use standard Javascript truthiness rather than the Shopify.

+it defaults to false.
+For example, when set to true, a blank string would evaluate to false with jsTruthy.
+With Shopify's truthiness, a blank string is true.

 ## Trimming

 **greedy**, **trimOutputLeft**, **trimOutputRight**, **trimTagLeft**, **trimTagRight** options are used to eliminate extra newlines and indents in templates arround Liquid Constructs.
 See [Whitespace Control][wc] for details.